 Best Spawn Peeks on Clubhouse in Rainbow Six Siege (2026 Guide)

-Clubhouse is one of Rainbow Six Siege's defining maps for spawn-side gunfights.
-13 community-tested peek angles span its 3 floors, and they continue to determine who wins the opening seconds of a round.
+Clubhouse spawn peeks mapped out floor-by-floor, with clips and tips.
+12 community-tested peek angles span its 3 floors, and they continue to determine who wins the opening seconds of a round.
 Defenders who learn even one of these can tilt round one in their favor; attackers who don't recognize the angles get punished crossing the spawn perimeter before they ever reach the building.

-This guide breaks down every viable spawn peek on Clubhouse, ranked by community success rate.
-Main stair window leads the list at 59% — a calculated play out of Second floor that has paid off consistently for players willing to hold the angle.
-3 of the documented angles fall into the high-risk bracket and demand precise timing, while the remaining 10 are reliable round-one openers.
-Whether you're learning Clubhouse from the attacking side or refining your defender setup, the breakdown below maps every peek to its floor, its difficulty, and the success rate the community has tracked.
+This guide breaks down every viable spawn peek on Clubhouse, ranked by community effectiveness grade.
+Gym window leads the list at grade S across 10 votes — a calculated play out of Second floor that has paid off consistently for players willing to hold the angle.
+3 of the documented angles fall into the high-risk bracket and demand precise timing, while the remaining 9 are reliable round-one openers.
+Whether you're learning Clubhouse from the attacking side or refining your defender setup, the breakdown below maps every peek to its floor, its difficulty, and its risk.

 Why spawn peek on Clubhouse?

 The geometry of Clubhouse's exterior turns the opening seconds into a tactical puzzle.
-Long sightlines from Second floor, narrow attacker approach lanes, and a handful of elevated defensive positions all favor the side that sets up first.
+Long sightlines from First floor, narrow attacker approach lanes, and a handful of elevated defensive positions all favor the side that sets up first.
 Most spawn peeks on Clubhouse land their kill in the first ten seconds of the round — well before attackers can call out the angle or rotate.
-Of the 13 angles below, 0 are classed low-risk, 10 are calculated plays, and 3 are high-commitment leans that get punished by attentive attackers.
+Of the 12 angles below, 0 are classed low-risk, 9 are calculated plays, and 3 are high-commitment leans that get punished by attentive attackers.
 Pick the ones that match your aggression budget.

 Every documented spawn peek on Clubhouse